-In this article you'll learn how to print compliant package labels and barcode labels from the Back Office.
+In this article you'll learn how to print package labels and barcode labels from Back Office.
 You can then scan these labels at the Register.

-- Printing compliant package labels for unit-based pre-packaged flower and pre-rolls.
+- Package labels for unit-based pre-packaged flower and pre-rolls.
+These include all the required product information required in your state.

 - Package labels for weight-based flower print automatically from the Register.